wikimedia/operations-debs-debdeploy/docs/readme.txt

 Summary
 -------

-debdeploy is based on salt to reuse it's authentication and transfer capabilities.
-Updates are initiated via the debdeploy tool running on the salt master.
+debdeploy allows the deployment of software updates in Debian (or Debian-based) environments on a large scale.
+It is based on salt; updates are initiated via the debdeploy tool running on the salt master.
 Servers can be grouped into arbitrary sets of servers/services based on Salt grains.

 Basic setup
 -----------